Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Abstract

 \section{Abstract}

 {\rm L}-convex sets are one of the most fundamental concepts in discrete convex analysis.
-Furthermore, the Minkowski sum of two L-convex sets, called {\rm L}$_{2}$-convex sets, are the most intriguing objects that are closely related to polymatroid intersection.
+Furthermore, the Minkowski sum of two L-convex sets, called {\rm L}$_{2}$-convex sets, is an intriguing object that is closely related to polymatroid intersection.
 This paper reveals the polyhedral description of an {\rm L}$_{2}$-convex set, together with the observation that the convex hull of an {\rm L}$_{2}$-convex set is a box-TDI polyhedron.
-The proofs utilize Fourier--Motzkin elimination and the obtained results admit natural graph representations.
+Two different proofs are given for the polyhedral description.
+The first is a structural short proof, relying on the conjugacy theorem in discrete convex analysis, and the second is a direct algebraic proof, based on Fourier--Motzkin elimination.
+The obtained results admit natural graph representations.
 Implications of the obtained results in discrete convex analysis are also discussed.

 {\bf Keywords}: Discrete convex analysis, Fourier--Motzkin elimination, {\rm L}-convex set, {\rm L}$_{2}$-convex set, Minkowski sum.